Parse

 It Feels Real

-You feel like you’re learning something about the person, not just the card.
+You feel like you’re learning something about the person, not just revealing the card.

 Minimalist Execution